 Defended a healthcare company in a Department of Justice and Securities Exchange Commission investigation of cross-border securities and corruption issues.
 The case arose from conduct at the client's subsidiaries on multiple continents.
 The internal investigation resulted in a favorable settlement and averted a major threat to the client's business operations.

-Prepared appellate briefs to the Massachusetts Appeals Court, the Appellate Division of the New York Supreme Court, the North Dakota Supreme Court, the Fourth Circuit, and the United States Supreme Court.
+Prepared appellate briefs to the United States Supreme Court (for an amicus curiae), the First Circuit, the Fourth Circuit, the Massachusetts Appeals Court, the Appellate Division of the New York Supreme Court, and the North Dakota Supreme Court.

 Hindsight Regulation of Hydrocarbon Exploration: Lessons from Israel's Gas Bonanzas, 33 Energy L.J.
 405 (2012)